mantidproject/mantid/docs/source/release/v4.0.0/indirect_inelastic.rst

 - A bug where specifying a custom detector grouping for OSIRIS was not working has been fixed.
 - A bug caused by incorrect masked detectors during a reduction of an individual runs has been fixed.
 This could sometimes cause unexpected peaks in the output plots.
+- A bug caused by incorrect masked detectors during a reduction for a summed run has been fixed.
+This would cause the summed runs intensity to be higher than that of the individual runs with the same run numbers.

 Bayes Interface